playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-styling/index.md

 );
 ```

-By using this pattern, we're able to have all of the features outlined from Sass represented in a language we're more familiar with.
+By using this pattern, we're able to have all the features outlined from Sass represented in a language we're more familiar with.

 ## Installing Emotion